nsmfoo/blueteam_scripts/README.md

 # blueteam_scripts

-A collection of small scripts that where create at one point to solve a certain issue
+A collection of small scripts that where create at one point to solve a certain problem